DataBiosphere/toil/docs/running/cloud/kubernetes.rst

 Once you have determined a set of environment variable values for your workflow run, write a YAML file that defines a Kubernetes job to run your workflow with that configuration.
 Some configuration items (such as your username, and the name of your AWS credentials secret) need to be written into the YAML soi that they can be used from the leader as well.

 Note that the leader pod will need your workflow script, its other dependencies, and Toil all installed.
-An easy way to get Toil installed is to start with the Toil appliance image for the verison of Toil you want to use.
+An easy way to get Toil installed is to start with the Toil appliance image for the version of Toil you want to use.
 In this example, we use ``quay.io/ucsc_cgl/toil:4.1.0``.

 Here's an example YAML file to run a test workflow: ::